Transactional JMS¶

 - Producer -- a timer sends messages to

-input.queueat a fixed interval. - Transactional consumer -- consumes from
+input.queueat a fixed interval, inside its own JTA transaction so the XA send commits. - Transactional consumer -- consumes from

 input.queuewithin an XA transaction.
 Roughly 30% of messages trigger a simulated error, causing the transaction to roll back.
 Successful messages are forwarded tooutput.queue. - Output consumer -- logs messages that completed the transaction successfully.